Tasting an Oyster

 Fanny Bay (crassostrea gigas) – Smooth with a pronounced cucumber finish.
 Pairs nicely with a full bodied pinot grias and pinot gricio to really bring out the smoothness of the oyster.

 Kusshi (crassostrea gigas) – Petite with an ultra-clean flavor.
-An effervescent citrus cocktail is an great match for Kusshi’s, as the addition of salt helps the cucumber and grassy notes to shine through.
+An effervescent citrus cocktail is a great match for Kusshi’s, as the addition of salt helps the cucumber and grassy notes to shine through.

 Kumamoto (crassostrea sikamea) – Petite with a sweet fruity flavor.
-A nice dry wine would pair nicely with kumamoto’s as the high acidity balances out the oysters salinity.
+A nice dry wine pairs nicely with kumamoto’s as the high acidity balances out the oysters salinity.

-Back in the day, the oyster eating rule of thumb was only to eat oysters in months that end in ‘R’.
-This is because in the warmer month’s oysters begin to spawn.
-Thankfully, farming practices have allowed oysters to be available year-round, but it is still possible to receive spawny oysters.
-You can identify a spawning oyster by pricking the meat, if the liquid looks milky it is a sign that it may be full of gametes.
+Historically, the oyster eating rule of thumb was only to eat oysters in months that end in ‘R’.
+This was due to the fact that it is only in the warmer months that oysters begin to spawn.
+Thankfully, farming practices have allowed oysters to be available all year-round, but it is still possible to receive spawny oysters.
+You can identify a spawning oyster by pricking the meat, and if the liquid looks milky it is a sign that it may be full of gametes.

 Oyster Farming & Sustainability

-95% of oysters that are eaten in the United States are farmed.
+95% of the oysters consumed in the United States are farmed.
 In the late 1800’s, the combination of overharvesting and increased erosion finished off virtually every natural oyster bed in the United States.
-Since adopting a variety of aquacultural practices, farmed oysters have improved the surrounding environment by filtering and cleaning the water in which they grow (Jacobsen 2008).
+Since adopting a variety of aqua cultural practices, farmed oysters have improved the surrounding environment by filtering and cleaning the water in which they grow (Jacobsen 2008).
 Farmed oysters are ranked as Best Choice across the board by the Monterey Seafood Watch Program.